 How to Replace a Water Heater Element

+You shouldn’t encounter too many problems when trying to change a hot water heater element.
 There are two main types of elements: flange and screw-in.
 Screw-in is the most common.
-They’re also fairly easy to attach — you’ll need a water heater element wrench.
+They are also fairly easy to attach but you will need a water heater element wrench.

 1. Turn the Power Off

-Since you’re dealing with an electric appliance, it’s crucial you turn the power off before doing anything.
+As you’re dealing with an electrical appliance, it’s critical you turn the power off before doing anything else.
 Cut off the power supply at the circuit breaker.
-If you’re still unsure whether the power is off, you can use a multimeter to check the wires.
+If you’re still unsure whether or not the power is off, you can use a multimeter to check the wires.

 2. Drain the Tank

 Make sure you first shut off the cold water valve located at the top of the unit.
-Then you can attach a garden hose to the drain at the bottom and open the drain valve.
+You can then attach a garden hose to the drain at the bottom and open the drain valve.
 To drain the tank completely, turn on the hot tap closest to the heater.

-You can drain the tank enough to expose the broken element, or you can drain it completely to get rid of sediment.
-Many experts recommend flushing the tank whenever you do repairs.
+You can drain the tank just enough to expose the broken element without draining it completely, or you can empty it to get rid of any sediment.
+Many experts recommend flushing the tank whenever you perform a repair.

 3. Remove the Water Heater Element